shuvayanti/Tuned-Lens-visualisation-on-finetuned-Llama2/README.md

 This repository contains the code to an experiment to visualise hindi character representation in the inner layers of a finetuned Llama-2 model on hindi language.
-Teh experiment was conducted on colab with limited resources.
+The experiment was conducted on colab with limited resources.

 Procedure: